We Compare SPAXX vs FDIC:

 The FDIC-insured cash sweep program becomes a perfect match if your primary concern is to beat volatility and shield your money against possible risks.

-On the flip side, if you care about return and yield, a government money market fund is the right pick.
+On the flip side, a government money market fund is the right pick if you care about return and yield.

 But, as an investor, you want to seize every opportunity to make more profit, so, no lengthy analysis, go for SPAXX.